modelica/ModelicaConference2021/abstracts/abstract_5B_4.md

-Portable runtime environments for Python-based FMUs:
-Adding Docker support to UniFMU
+## Portable runtime environments for Python-based FMUs: Adding Docker support to UniFMU

-Thomas Schranz1 Christian Møldrup Legaard2 Daniella Tola2 Gerald Schweiger1
+**Thomas Schranz, Christian Møldrup Legaard, Daniella Tola, Gerald Schweiger**

 Abstract

 Co-simulation is a means to combine and leverage the strengths of different modeling tools, environments and formalisms and has been applied successfully in various